doctorfree/MusicPlayerPlus/README.md

 `beet import` command.
-By default, MusicPlayerPlus imports the MPD music library into Beets, moving rather than copying files to conform with standard detected artist/album/song naming conventions, and writing detected tags.
+By default, MusicPlayerPlus imports the MPD music library into Beets, moving rather than copying files to conform with standard detected artist/album/song naming conventions, and writing detected metadata.
 A log of the album import is written to the file `$HOME/.config/beets/import.log`.
 A log of the singletons import is written to the file `$HOME/.config/beets/import_singletons.log`.